Bouss/guidelines/README.md

 ### Services are stateless

 Services should **not persist any business data**.
-Recipes depending on setting data before handling it is an anti-pattern: what a mental load...
+Recipes depending on setting data before handling it is an anti-pattern: what a cognitive load...
 Only some **configuration** and **other services** should be injected and set as attributes of a service.

 E.g. **bad** pattern: